OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

     - Only show "Your Palette" if user has a palette.
 Otherwise completely remove it.
     - Find connections between generated colours and user palette.
     - For missed connections, estimate the mixes of colour one would need to make that colour from the palette.

+- Given an input of about 7 images, generate the least amount of colours needed to make a palette.

 ----------------------